 Like childhood crafts, make your own simple but stylish paper cutouts to adorn the windows.
-Stick with simple White Tack, so the paper cutouts are easy to remove and stuck ‘magically’, unobviously to the eye.
+Stick with simple White Tack, so the paper cutouts are easy to remove and look as thought they stick by magic.

 This idea is a little crackers perhaps...but doesn't it look fabulous!
 Simply string together two sets of crackers, tying a thread around each send of one cracker to the next.
 Hang the handmade creation across the window as your would a garland.
 Using shiny metallic crackers is a good way to catch the light and get them noticed from the outside too.